 Limitations of Google Scholar

 When explaining bibliometrics, a common question is how does Google Scholar fit in?
 There is nothing wrong with using Google scholar to find research, but it's useful to know its limitations.

-Unlike Web of Science, you do not know how Google Scholar is generating its search results, and so you need to judge the validity of the sources for yourself.
-This also means that you don't know whether the sources included in Google Scholar's bibliometrics (e.g. the citation count) are of a high enough quality.
-So often the same bibliometric is higher when generated from Google Scholar, compared to Web of Science or Scopus.
+Unlike Scopus and the Web of Science, you do not know how Google Scholar is generating its search results, and so you need to judge the validity of the sources for yourself.
+Google Scholar doesn't necessarily enforce the same quality control system as Scopus or the Web of Science and as a result it can index low quality sources.
+This can, in turn, artificially inflate its citation metrics.
+So the same bibliometrics can (incorrectly) be higher when generated from Google Scholar, compared to Web of Science or Scopus.

 Also, bibliometrics aside, while Google Scholar searches some of the resources that the Library subscribes to, it does not cover them all.
 So relying on Google Scholar alone could mean you miss out on things.
-Google Scholar also does not have the number of options for refining your search as Web of Science.
+Google Scholar also does not have the number of options for refining your search as Scopus.